chain-ml/council-writing-assistant/docs/4_controller.md

         Your task is to combine one or more partial articles into a single one written in markdown format.

         # Instructions
-        Read the CHAT HISTORY and PARTIAL ARTICLES.
-Then respond with a single article that best matches what is being requested in the CHAT HISTORY.
+        Read the CHAT HISTORY, ARTICLE OUTLINE, EXISTING ARTICLE, and PARTIAL ARTICLES.
+        Then respond with a single article that best combines and expands the PARTIAL ARTICLES.
+        The resulting ARTICLE should include all sections and subsections in the ARTICLE OUTLINE.

         ## CONVERSATION HISTORY
         $conversation_history

+        ## ARTICLE OUTLINE
+        $article_outline

+        ## EXISTING ARTICLE
+        $existing_article

         ## PARTIAL ARTICLES
         $partial_articles

         ## ARTICLE
+        ```markdown
         """)

-        if len(articles) > 1:
+        if len(articles) > 0:
             messages = [
                 LLMMessage.system_message(system_prompt),
                 LLMMessage.user_message(
                     main_prompt_template.substitute(
                         conversation_history=conversation_history,
+                        article_outline=self._outline,
+                        existing_article=self._article,
                         partial_articles = articles
                     )
                 ),